45+ Top Animal Logos of Popular Brands

 PUMA

 The logo of this brand shows a leaping puma that is known as a cougar.
 A puma is an animal known for its strength, power, and energy.
+So this brand logo speaks for the position the brand holds in the market and it also describes their products.

 MGM